Shenzhen: Qing-era to 1940s

-To prevent a rebellion from Ming loyalists under Zheng Chenggong, better known as Koxinga, on the Chinese coast, the recently established Qing administration resettled coastal residents inland and re-organized coastal counties.
-As a result, Xin'an County lost two-thirds of its territory to the neighboring Dongguan County and was later incorporated into Dongguan in 1669, though Xin'an was restored about 15 years later, in 1684.
-After the Qing dynasty was defeated by the United Kingdom in the First and Second Opium Wars, Hong Kong Island and the Kowloon Peninsula were separated from Xin'an and ceded to the British in the Treaty of Nanking and the Convention of Peking.
+To prevent pirates from attacking Shenzhen, residents were resettled northward.
+As a result, Bao'an County lost two-thirds of its territory to the neighboring Dongguan and was incorporated into Dongguan in 1669.
+After the Qing dynasty was defeated by the United Kingdom in the First and Second Opium Wars, Hong Kong Island and the Kowloon Peninsula were ceded to Britain.
 On 21 April 1898, the Qing government signed a "Special Article for the Exhibition of Hong Kong's Borders" with the United Kingdom, and leased the New Territories from Xin'an to the United Kingdom for 99 years.
-Xin'an was briefly occupied by a British force under the command of Henry Arthur Blake, the governor of Hong Kong, for half a year in 1899.
-From the 3,076 km2 of territory that Xin'an held before the treaties, 1055.61 km2 of the county was ceded to the British.
+Xin'an was occupied by British forces under Henry Arthur Blake, the governor of Hong Kong, for roughly six months in 1899.
+From the 3,076 km2 of territory that Xin'an held before the treaties, 1055.61 km2 of the county was ceded to Britain.

 In response to the Wuchang Uprising in 1911, Xin'an residents rebelled against the local Qing administration and successfully overthrew them.
-In the same year the Chinese section of the Kowloon–Canton Railway (KCR) was opened to the public, and the last stop of the Chinese side, Shenzhen Railway Station, had opened in Shenzhen, helping the town's economy and opened Shenzhen up to the world.
+In the same year the Chinese section of the Kowloon–Canton Railway (KCR) was opened to the public.
+The last stop on the Chinese side was Shenzhen railway station, helping the town's economy and opened Shenzhen up to the world.
 In 1913, the Republic of China administration renamed Xin'an County back to Bao'an County to prevent confusion from another county of the same name in Henan Province.

-During the Canton–Hong Kong strike, the All-China Federation of Trade Unions set up a reception station for strike workers in Hong Kong in Shenzhen.
+During the Canton–Hong Kong strike in 1925, the All-China Federation of Trade Unions set up a reception station for strike workers in Hong Kong in Shenzhen.
 Strike workers were also given pickets and armored vehicles by the strike committee to create a blockade around Hong Kong.
-In 1931, Chen Jitang and his family established several casinos in Shenzhen, the largest of which being Shumchun Casino.
-While only in operation until 1936, they significantly increased KCR's passenger traffic to and from Shenzhen.
+In 1931 Chen Jitang and his family established several casinos in Shenzhen, the largest of which being Shumchun Casino.

 During World War II, the Japanese occupied Shenzhen and Nantou, forcing the Bao'an County government to relocate to the neighboring Dongguan County.
-In 1941, the Japanese army tried to cross into Hong Kong through the Lo Wu Bridge in Shenzhen, though this was detonated by the British, preventing the Japanese from entering Hong Kong.
-When Japan surrendered in September 1945, the Bao'an County government moved back to Nantou.
+In 1941, the Imperial Japanese Army tried to cross into Hong Kong through the Lo Wu Bridge in Shenzhen, though the bridge was blown up by British forces, which prevented the Japanese from entering Hong Kong that way.